Proxylo/client/README.md

 # Welcome to Syntoria Laravel Base! 🚀

+A starter pack for you laravel application, including react and tailwind with dockerization!

-Transforming Businesses with Digital Solutions 🌐
+## Transforming Businesses with Digital Solutions 🌐

 Syntoria is a cutting-edge digital solutions company dedicated to transforming businesses through innovative application development and seamless system integration.
 Our expertise spans a diverse range of technologies, including Elixir, PHP, TypeScript, and Python, allowing us to craft bespoke solutions tailored to your unique needs.